This article investigates illegal housing for upper-income residents in the protected forest area of the eastern hills of Bogotá

 This chapter will first analyse the birth of self-urbanism and identify its constitutive features.
 It will then argue that one of the main implications of self-urbanism is the rise of a new institutional fragmentation that overthrows the traditional boundaries drawn by public authorities and fuels spatialised forms of unequal urban citizenship

-The paper analyses the plurality of urban informal practices that characterize contemporary Italy in the sphere of housing, focusing on its complex connections with a variety of public institutions
+The paper analyses the plurality of urban informal practices that characterize contemporary Italy in the sphere of housing

 This article investigates residential segregation at the intraurban level of migrants in Rome and Milan, considering religion as a point of reference